joshferrell/student-portfolio/content/home/grants.md

 +++
-# Recent and Upcoming Talks widget.
+# Recent grants widget
-widget = "talks"
+widget = "projects"
 active = true
 date = "2016-04-20T00:00:00"

-title = "Talks"
+title = "Grants, Fellowships, and Awards" subtitle = ""

-subtitle = "Recent and Upcoming"
+folder = "grant"

+view = 0

 # Order that this section will appear in.
-weight = 50
+weight = 30

-# Number of talks to list.
+# Number of grants to list.
 count = 5

 # List format.